maayanassraf/Segole/README.md

 I have used a NodePort service to expose the application locally (by using `minikube service 'service-name' --url` - which runs as a process and creating a tunnel to the cluster).

+## Step by Step for running the app

+For running this app using the ansible deployment you need to have Ubuntu operating system.
+Follow the below steps for running the app in an Ubuntu machine:

+1. Clone this project using the command `git clone 'repo-url'`.
+2. Install ansible (if not already installed) by `sudo apt install ansible`.
+3. Enter the project's locally created folder.
+4. Change in the `main.yaml` file under the `deployment` folder the `tag` variable to the desired version for running the app (you can look for existing images in [Segole Docker Hub repo](https://hub.docker.com/repository/docker/maayanassraf/segole/general)).
+5. Create your own encrypted `ansible_become_password` using the command `ansible-vault encrypt_string ''your-encripted-password'' --name 'ansible_become_password'` for using the become method when running ansible.
+6. While running this command you will be asked to enter a vault password - saves this password locally in a file named `vault_password.txt` under the `deployment` directory.
+7. Take the output from the above `ansible-vault` command and replace the `ansible_become_password` variable under the `main.yaml` file with your own generated value.
+8. Run in your terminal the command: `ansible-playbook deployment/main.yaml --vault-password-file deployment/vault_password.txt`.
+9. Enter to the generated url that will appear in the stdout when ansible ends running.
+10. Explore The app.

 ## CI Process

 The CI process uses **Github Actions** as a CI tool.